 - Side Dish – serve focaccia like you would dinner rolls.
 We love to pair it with Zuppa Toscana or Italian Wedding Soup.

-- Sandwich Bread – It makes the best-ever BLT Sandwich and Chicken Club Sandwiches.
+- Sandwich Bread – It makes the best-ever BLT Sandwich, and Chicken Club Sandwiches, or Italian Sandwiches

 - With a Dipping Sauce – you’ll love this restaurant-style bread dip: In a small dish, combine equal parts extra virgin olive oil and balsamic vinegar with a sprinkle of black pepper.

-- Freezing: When the bread has cooled to room temperature, wrap it in several layers of plastic wrap and freeze it for 2 months.
-Freeze the bread the same day it’s made and it will taste fresh when thawed.
+- Freezing: Once cooled, wrap focaccia in several layers of plastic wrap and freeze for 2 months.
+Freeze the bread the same day it’s made, and it will taste fresh when thawed.

 - To Reheat: Thaw at room temperature or speed thaw in the microwave at 15-second intervals until no longer frozen.
 To reheat, bake in the oven at 350˚F for 8 minutes or air fry at 350˚F for 3-4 minutes until warmed through.